Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

 Expanding \( D \) dynamically ensures that the simulation remains valid for a wide range of system responses.
 However, it also increases computational complexity.
 Choosing an appropriate initial domain \( D \) is important to minimize unnecessary expansions.
 Dividing \( D \) into 6 equal subintervals simplifies the linearization process while maintaining a good approximation of the original nonlinear function \( f(y) \).
 Increasing \( h \) (more subdivisions) would improve the accuracy of the approximation but would also add computational overhead.
 Since \( f(y) \) is being replaced by its piecewise linear approximation \( \text{Lin}_h(y) \), the system retains a globally Lipschitz structure.

+The optimal controller parameters are obtained using PSO, where the objective function evaluates the closed-loop tracking performance of the nonlinear (piecewise linear) system.
+The optimization routine iteratively simulates the system response and minimizes the integral performance index.
+The general procedure of the proposed PSO-based tuning for first-order systems is outlined in Algorithm~~\ref{alg:pso_tuning}.

+\textbf{PSO setup:} The optimization procedure was implemented using the \texttt{pyswarm} library in Python, employing the standard particle swarm optimization (PSO) algorithm with default internal parameters.
+The swarm consisted of $N = 30$ particles and the optimization was performed over 10 iterations.
+Each particle searched within the predefined parameter bounds

+The performance index was evaluated over a finite time horizon of $T = 15$, corresponding to the complete transient response of the closed-loop system.
+Default inertia weight and acceleration coefficients of the \texttt{pyswarm} implementation were used, as they provided stable convergence for the considered problem.
+The stopping criterion was based on the maximum number of iterations, which was sufficient since the best objective value stabilized well before this limit.
+Using the default configuration of the \texttt{pyswarm} package ensures full reproducibility of the results.

-As we might have noticed that for the first-order systems without time delay, the derivative component is not required to achieve the setpoint.
-A PI controller is sufficient to handle both transient and steady-state performance.
-On the contrary, as we have observed, its presence causes an initial jump for first-order systems.
-The derivative component becomes relevant for higher-order systems where it helps dampen oscillations or overshoot caused by complex dynamics.
+As we might have noticed, for first-order systems without time delay, the derivative component is not required to achieve the desired setpoint -- a PI controller is typically sufficient to ensure satisfactory transient and steady-state performance.
+On the contrary, its inclusion often causes an undesired initial jump in the control signal due to the proportional action on the derivative of the error.
+However, for systems with significant time delay or higher-order dynamics, the derivative component may become beneficial.
+In such cases, it can partially compensate the phase lag introduced by the delay and help reduce overshoot or oscillatory behavior in the closed-loop response.
+Nevertheless, it is not strictly necessary for stability if appropriate tuning and filtering are applied.